TrebledJ/trebledj.github.io/content/posts/music/2023-01-01-seaside-garden.md

 score_id: 9351160
 ---

-_Seaside Garden_ is composed for HKUST's Call for Scores for the School Anthem.
-I present my rationale below, at the expense of being cheesy.
+_Seaside Garden_ is composed for HKUST's Call for Scores for the School Anthem.[^acceptance] I present my rationale below, at the expense of being cheesy.

+[^acceptance]: It didn't get accepted, sadly.
+But that's okay.

 ## Rationale